laurenx22/week5-exercise/README.md

 ## AI-Assisted Development ##
 This class uses AI-assisted coding as part of the curriculum.
 This project used Claude Code to accelerate to improve the overall workflow while I understood and validated all of the code.

+## AI Generated Photos ##
+1. The main hero image on the home screen
+2. The reocurring header image on the About, Menu, and Contact pages
+3. The photo on the About page next to the "How It All Began" section

+## Future Improvements ##
+1. Update and refine the content to better match a specific real-world business use case senario
+2. Expand on the filtering system with more options such as alphabetical sorting
+3. Improve the overall user experience with better feeback when filtering